Tango & Cash: Box office

 The film opened on December 22, 1989, and during its opening weekend, the movie grossed $6.6 million from 1,409 theaters, averaging $4,704 per theater, and ranking #2 at the box office.
 The film saw its $54 million production budget return box office receipts of $120.4 million.
 The film also sold well on VHS.
-On the website The Dissolve, the film was reviewed by Nathan Rabin for his "Forgotbusters" column, which consists of Rabin analyzing how films that were among the top 25 grossing titles of a given year have not had lasting cultural influence.
-Rabin said that there was more affection and attention to Tango & Cash than he had expected, based on feedback from people who had seen the film since 1990.

 Critical response

 The film has a score of 31% on Rotten Tomatoes based on 48 reviews, and an average rating of 4.4 out of 10.
 The critical consensus states: "Brutally violent and punishingly dull, this cookie-cutter buddy cop thriller isn't even fun enough to reach 'so bad it's good' status".
 On Metacritic, the film has a weighted average score of 41 out of 100, based on 15 critics, indicating "mixed or average reviews".
 The New York Times criticized the plot, the screenplay, and the acting.
 Michael Wilmington of the Los Angeles Times called it "a waste of talent and energy on all levels", criticizing the film as both illogical and predictable.
 Dave Kehr of the Chicago Tribune wrote that one interpretation of the film is "a crafty foreigner's sly parody of the current state of American culture".

 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.